t1ps1n/moon_mission/README.md

 If an obstacle is encountered, remaining actions in the command are marked WITHDRAWN to prevent the robot from getting stuck and to allow for re-planning.

-## Implementation Logic and Design Rationale
+## Implementation Logic and Design Logic
 This system’s architecture is driven by two critical factors:

 - **We cannot keep HTTP connections open for a long time.**